Home » How to Home School About Email Etiquette (and Worksheet)

 LESSON #6: Responding to Rude or Emotional Emails

-Send them an email where you pretend to be a “friend” that is mean or name calls and have them respond appropriately.
-They will have to deal with this at some point, we all do.
+Send them an email where you pretend to be a “friend” that is mean or name calls, and have them respond appropriately.
+They will have to deal with this eventually; we all do.
 Having covered this in advance will help them to have perspective and respond appropriately.

 LESSON #7 How to Ask for What We Want Via Email